 Erik Bard: SATaN

-The name, “SATaN” stands for “Sentinel Assignment Telemetry and Notification.”
+The name “SATaN” stands for “Sentinel Assignment Telemetry and Notification.”

-The name, “SATaN” is a dark-humored acronym chosen by the principal investigator to more or less describe the role of the device that has archived so much data from inside of the concrete pit, through physical contact with the ground or through antennas and pass-through openings to the outside world.
+The name, “SATaN” is a dark-humored acronym chosen by the principal investigator to more or less describe the role of the device that has archived so much data from inside the concrete pit, through physical contact with the ground or through antennas and pass-through openings to the outside world.

-The SATaN instrument was designed and built for taking continuous measurements, over periods of months or years, of seismic and sound-pressure disturbances, speculated to be responsible for unusual sensory experiences of ranch occupants.
+The SATaN instrument was designed and built for taking continuous measurements, over periods of months or years, of seismic and sound-pressure disturbances, speculated to be responsible for the unusual sensory experiences of ranch occupants.

 Many of the things described by ranch residents, personnel and visitors align with the physical effects of exposure to strong, low-frequency vibrations or sounds below 20 Hz, known as “infrasound.”
-Under the right conditions and at high-enough intensity, infrasound is reported to cause disorientation, dizziness, nausea, visual hallucinations and unpleasant emotional states, including anger or terror or the menacing sense of being watched, all of which match the experiences reported by many on the ranch.
+Under the right conditions and at high intensities, infrasound is reported to cause disorientation, dizziness, nausea, visual hallucinations and unpleasant emotional states, including anger or terror or the menacing sense of being watched, all of which match the experiences reported by many on the ranch.

-Below ground level on the eastern side of the Skinwalker property, not far from the command center is a concrete chamber that has come to be known as the “SATaN pit.”
+Below ground level on the eastern side of the Skinwalker property, not far from the command center, is a concrete chamber that has come to be known as the “SATaN pit.”
 It was built by ranch superintendent, Thomas Winterton, in 2018 at the request of principal investigator, Erik Bard, with approval of property owner, Brandon Fugal.

 Construction of SATaN Pit: